Ackee (Blighia sapida)Regular price $39.95

 Describing Ackee's flavor is no easy task.
 Some say it has a texture of scrambled eggs and a somewhat sweet nutty flavor.
 It's really interesting!
 Ackee fruit trees have grown deep roots in Jamaica, having earned its place as the national fruit, and the national dish; ackee and saltfish.
 Like tomato, Ackee is classified as a fruit but used as a vegetable in the culinary world.

-Ackee is a highly adaptable fruit tree and can tolerate sandy soil, hurricane-force winds, oolitic limestone, and is drought tolerant.
+Ackee is a highly adaptable fruit tree and can tolerate sandy soil, hurricane-force winds, oolitic limestone, is drought tolerant and can reach heights of up to 75 ft.
 Young Ackee trees benefit from regular pruning when the threat of frost passes — Branches will only grow back stronger for it.
 In our experience, once your Ackee trees are large enough, they have really great success with propagating through air-layering.
+Our Ackee plants are grown from seed and capable of producing fruit in 3-6 years.